UWSP Introduction to Aquaponics Course

 "I am extremely excited about this partnership and the potential it represents,” says Nelson.
 “As the aquaponics industry grows, one of the big issues we face is a lack of trained and educated individuals to fill jobs as aquaponic greenhouse managers and workers.
 The launch of this course, which I believe is the first of its kind, has the potential to grow into a knowledge-based economic engine to help the aquaponics industry.”

-The course will cover an introduction to and history of aquaponics, applications and benefits, system components, water quality dynamics, environmental control, plant crop choices and plant biology, fish selection and fish biology, integrated pest management and biosecurity, daily operation and record keeping, good agricultural practices, economics of aquaponics and marketing.
+The course covers an introduction to and history of aquaponics, applications and benefits, system components, water quality dynamics, environmental control, plant crop choices and plant biology, fish selection and fish biology, integrated pest management and biosecurity, daily operation and record keeping, good agricultural practices, economics of aquaponics and marketing.

 It is open to students at UW-Stevens Point as well as students from other colleges and universities through UW-Stevens Point Continuing Education.